Updated – June 2020

 Changes in management are likely to have impact on the treatment success as well as a good chance of reducing the risk of recurrence of ESGD.
 Pasture turnout possibly lowers the risk of ESGD, which may be further lowered if turned out with a friendly companion, however the benefit of this should be evaluated on an individual case basis.

 Feeding 2-3 litres of chaff, 30 minutes prior to exercise is considered helpful to maintaining a feed bolus which can help reduce the risk of gastric juice splashing onto the squamous epithelium.
 By doing this, all we’ve done is change the nature of the horse’s gastric contents.
 Instead of being liquid, we’ve now turned it into a stogy ball of chaff which hopefully limits the ability of the ‘splash’ ulcers to form.
 For this I would advise owners to use a two litre decapitated Coke bottle as it helps you appreciate the amount of chaff needed as well as keeping the amount consistent.
 Pre-exercise feeding might also improve the blood supply to the stomach.
-In a study done on ponies, what they did was put ponies on a treadmill and they looked at the difference between starving and feeding them.
-They found that when you feed ponies you get a smaller reduction in blood supply to the stomach and the intestines which is really important because it helps to protect them.
+In a study done on ponies, they put ponies on a treadmill and they looked at the difference between starving and feeding them.
+They found that when you feed ponies you get a much smaller reduction in blood supply to the stomach and the intestines which is really important because it helps to protect them.

 We know that horses that don’t have access to roughage, have the greatest increase in the likelihood of developing ulcers.
 And we know that horses that are starved during the daytime are more likely to develop ulcers than horses that are starved at night.
 We recommend owners feed the 80-20 method.
 This means giving the horse 80% of its daily hay ration between 7:00 AM and 7:00 PM, and then 20% the remainder between 7:00 PM and 7:00 AM.